IPESE/REHO/documentation/sections/3_Model/Model.rst

 Domestic electricity
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When measured data is not available, the electricity demand can be calculated based on the profiles provided by national standard norms.

 .. math::
     \dot{E}^{B}_{b,p,t}  = A^{net}_b \cdot \sum_{r \in Rooms} f_{b,r} \cdot f^{u}_{r,p}  \cdot  \dot{e}^{A+L}_{r,p,t} \quad \forall b \in  \text{B} \quad \forall p \in  \text{P} \quad \forall t\in  \text{T}